 The characteristics of this Source are based on a good set of data on raised shorelines that were interpreted as the effect of coseismic uplift of the 365 AD earthquake (Pirazzoli et al., 1982; 1996).

 We determined the location, length, width, slip per event, and magnitude of this source through elastic dislocation modeling of the coseismic uplift data, assuming uniform slip on a reverse fault plane embedded in a homogeneous half space (Okada, 1985, BSSA, vol. 75, p.
 1135-1154).
 The fault strike, dip and rake were determined a priori based on the average geometry of the geological structure.

 The age and elevation of the several shorelines show a history of about 3,300 years of continuous subsidence before the uplift episode of the 365 AD earthquake.
 The subsidence rate is about 0.5 mm/y and the coseismic uplift is about 9 m.
-This suggests a minimum recurrence interval of 3,300 y, taken as the shortest time elapsed without any uplift episode.
-Based on the assumption that the island of Crete exhibits net long-term uplift resulting from the repetition of 365 AD-like earthquakes and implying that interseismic subsidence does not overtake the uplift, we estimate that the maximum recurrence interval is 18,000 years.
-Putting these figures in a strictly-periodic recurrence model yields a slip rate of 1.0-5.3 mm/y.
+This suggests a minimum recurrence interval taken as the shortest time elapsed without any uplift episode.
+Based on the assumption that the island of Crete exhibits net long-term uplift resulting from the repetition of 365 AD-like earthquakes and implying that interseismic subsidence does not overtake the uplift, we estimate a maximum recurrence interval.
+We put these figures in a strictly-periodic recurrence model to yield a slip rate.

 The depth of the 365 AD Crete earthquake is probably the main problem in defining the fault parameters.